 Figure 5.
 Three examples of usage of cage.agogics: the three arguments of the module are, respectively, the number of repetitions N, the total duration D_E and the ending rate r{end} .
-The original cell is the uppermost score; then, from top to bottom: 1 repetition of the original cell ending 4 times slower; 5 repetitions of the cell lasting 5 seconds in total; a certain number of repetitions of the original speed.
+The original cell is the uppermost score; then, from top to bottom: 1 repetition of the original cell ending 4 times slower; 5 repetitions of the cell lasting 5 seconds in total; a certain number of repetitions of the cell lasting 5 seconds and ending at about twice the original speed.